awillats/xcorr-visualizer-p5/TASKS.md

     - implementation of delay doesnt seem to work with non-uniform scaling?
-    (x) prove to myself delay impacts the shape of xcorr, at least in non-reciprocal circuits
+    (x) prove to myself delay impacts the shape of xcorr, at least in non-reciprocal circuits to see the impact of params:
+    - may want separate xcorr buffer vs param buffer?
+    - clear xcorr buffer on paramter change?
+      - or on key press?

   !? would be nice to overlay control directly on the xcorr!
+  ? do I need to track params at the sketch level? or is the network object sufficient?
+    - try just network object for now .
+  [x] getValue is based on mouse OR unconstrained coordinates!
+    now force position constraint before getting value

 [~] compute cross-correlation
   [x] port numpy's other convolution modes to numjs